Your Meadowlane Park, your watershed

 • fits into current park uses

-• and fits within the project budget
+• fits within the project budget

 For more information on this project, please read the project background.